 There is almost no project without deviations.
 The source of project deviations can be a change of customer requirements, unforeseen issues during implementation phase or simply mistakes that can lead to time and cost overruns.
-The earlier deviations are recognized the smaller is their impact on the project progress.
-As a project manager, a high level of situational awareness can make your life much easier as you avoid issues from the very beginning.
+The earlier deviations are recognized, the smaller their impact is on the project progress.
+As a project manager, a high level of situational awareness can make your life much easier as you are able to avoid issues from the very beginning.

 Situational awareness in operations

 Reaching a high level of safety, productivity and quality is one of the most important objectives in operations.
 Whether it is in supply chain management, manufacturing or server administration, you need to be aware of the full picture to avoid accidents, a loss of productivity or service disruptions.
-For instance, recognizing an attack on your IT infrastructure as early as possible, can reduce to risk of unplanned downtime tremendously.
+For instance, recognizing an attack on your IT infrastructure as early as possible can tremendously reduce to risk of unplanned downtime.
 The same applies to an unsafe situation on a manufacturing plant shopfloor.
-A high level of situational awareness ensures that unsafe situations are recognized as critical, addressed and countermeasures implemented.
+A high level of situational awareness ensures that unsafe situations are recognized as critical, are addressed, and that countermeasures are implemented.

 Situational awareness and continuous improvement

 One of the key objectives of situational awareness is error identification and prevention.
 In a similar way situational awareness can contribute to the continuous improvement process in teams and organizations on two levels.
 First, improved situational awareness can help to identify issues before negative consequences emerge.
 Second, the concept helps to go through a structured learning process and identify situations which could have been avoided with a proper level of situational awareness.
 This makes situational awareness a management tool to drive organizational learning.

 The three-level model of situational awareness: Perceiving, understanding and predicting

 Various models of situational awareness have been developed (Stanton et al. 2017).
 The most popular and from our point of view most practicable one is the three-level model from Endsley (1995):